 Growth and Profitability

-Master's degree preferred, and may substitute for some experience, to the extent permitted by the JHU equivalency formula.
-Experience in an academic or medical institution preferred.
+Master's degree in a related field may substitute for required experience and additional experience may substitute for education, to the extent permitted by the JHU equivalency formula.

 Special knowledge, skills, and abilities: